 Participation, harvest, and effort are indicators of the economic value of saltwater recreational fishing.
 However, a more specific indicator of economic value is the satisfaction that anglers experience over and above their costs of fishing.
 The economic (monetary) value of this satisfaction is referred to as consumer surplus (CS).
-The value or benefit derived from the recreational fishing experience is dependent on several quality determinants, which include fish size, catch success rate, and the number of fish kept.
-These variables help determine the value of a fishing trip and influence total demand for recreational fishing trips.
+The value or benefit derived from the recreational fishing experience is dependent on several quality determinants, which include fish size, catch success rate, and the number of fish kept.22 These variables help determine the value of a fishing trip and influence total demand for recreational fishing trips.

 Estimates of marginal consumer surplus are based on estimates of anglers' average maximum willingness-to-pay (WTP) to experience the catching and keeping of an additional fish less their average cost of catching and keeping that additional fish.
-If it is assumed that there is no additional cost to the angler of catching and keeping an additional fish, such as if there were no changes in the costs of a fishing trip, the maximum WTP is equivalent to consumer surplus.
-In 2003/2004, Carter and Liese (2012) surveyed willing anglers who engaged in southeast sports fishing to estimate their average WTP to catch and keep versus catch and release an additional sports fish, specifically grouper, red snapper, dolphinfish and king mackerel.
+If it is assumed that there is no additional cost to the angler of catching and keeping an additional fish, such as if there were no changes in the costs of a fishing trip, the maximum WTP is equivalent to consumer surplus.23 In 2003/2004, Carter and Liese (2012) surveyed willing anglers who engaged in southeast sports fishing to estimate their average WTP to catch and keep versus catch and release an additional sports fish, specifically grouper, red snapper, dolphinfish and king mackerel.
 The survey did not estimate average WTP for a Spanish mackerel.
-Moreover, it did not distinguish anglers by mode (who fish from private versus for-hire vessels or from shore), nor did it distinguish fish released dead versus alive.
-Nonetheless, Carter and Liese (2012) estimate the average angler's WTP for a second, third, fourth, fifth and sixth caught and kept king mackerel are approximately \$118.88, \$79.24, \$58.41, \$46.04, and \$37.91 (updated to 2022 dollars using BEA GDP deflator).
-It is important to note that this WTP is for the experience of both catching and keeping an additional
+Moreover, it did not distinguish anglers by mode (who fish from private versus for-hire vessels or from shore),24 nor did it distinguish fish released dead versus alive.
+Nonetheless, Carter and Liese (2012) estimate the average angler's WTP for a

-&lt;sup>23 These are not all of the factors that shape the quality of a recreational fishing experience.
+22 These are not all of the factors that shape the quality of a recreational fishing experience.
 Other factors include fishing partners, aesthetics (such as the natural setting), access to fishing sites, and crowding/congestion to name a few.

-&lt;sup>24 The length of the trip and any other inputs that affect the cost of that trip, such as more bait, would be assumed to be constant whether one catches and keeps an additional fish or not.
+23 The length of the trip and any other inputs that affect the cost of that trip, such as more bait, would be assumed to be constant whether one catches and keeps an additional fish or not.

-&lt;sup>25 Carter et al. (2020) estimated WTP that does distinguish anglers by mode (charter versus private boat trips).
+24 Carter et al. (2020) estimated WTP that does distinguish anglers by mode (charter versus private boat trips).